Memset/snapshot-manager/README.md

 FIXME - Config file?

-FIXME instructions on where to get memstore user name from and/or configure a limites user for miniserver-images?
+FIXME instructions on where to get Memstore user name from and/or configure a limited user for Miniserver-images?

 Usage
 -----